meetpatel09/Encrypt-PDF-with-password-using-Python-With-GUI/README.md

 # Encrypt-PDF-with-password-using-Python
-Use pikepdf module
-Use tkinter for GUI
+Use pikepdf module and  tkinter for GUI